Japanese court grants bail for ex-Nissan chair Ghosn, prosecutors appeal

 ($1 = 111.8400 yen)

-Reporting by Maki Shiraki and Naomi Tajitsu; Additional reporting by Linda Sieg; Writing by Naomi Tajitsu; Editing by Stephen Coates
+Additional reporting by Linda Sieg; Writing by Naomi Tajitsu and David Dolan; Editing by Stephen Coates and Christopher Cushing